 Life Sciences Building

-The timber fins which clad Southampton University’s sleek Life Sciences Building complement the features of the adjacent EEE building in both colour and form, whilst the materials chosen reflect the architect’s desire for an environmentally attuned aesthetic.
+The timber fins that clad Southampton University’s sleek Life Sciences Building complement the features of the adjacent EEE building in both colour and form, whilst the chosen materials reflect the architect’s desire for an environmentally attuned aesthetic.

 The concept was clear, but the topography of the site introduced difficulties that we overcame through meticulous design.
 A steep slope alongside groundwater findings in initial boreholes demanded particular attention to waterproofing details within the partial basement.
 Piled foundations were designed to run through the made ground into clay, with secant piles forming watertight retaining walls around the basement.

 The basement area itself was designed with 1.5 m-deep plate girders running just below ground level to provide the vast column-free area required.
 The office block lift core does not extend through to the basement, instead forming a suspended lift pit which protrudes into the teaching laboratories below; we designed substantial downstand beams spanning between columns and the transfer structure to provide a supportive frame around the structure.